Three lessons learned from 15 years in social innovation

 • Scales social innovation practices.

-• Works across three settings: service systems, communities, and our collective imagination / and our collective sense of possibility / social imagination.
+• Works across three settings: public service systems, communities, and our collective imagination.

 TACSI’s engagement with social innovation practices over time